-- ▶ Program the cycle call: Press the CYCL CALL key - Call the point table: Press the CYCL CALL PAT soft key - ► Enter the feed rate at which the TNC is to move from point to point (if you make no entry the TNC will move at the last programmed feed rate; FMAX is not valid) - ► If required, enter a miscellaneous function M, then confirm with the END key
+- ▶ To program the cycle call, press the CYCL CALL key - Press the CYCL CALL PAT soft key to call a point table - ► Enter the feed rate at which the TNC is to move from point to point (if you make no entry the TNC will move at the last programmed feed rate; FMAX is not valid) - ► If required, enter a miscellaneous function M, then confirm with the END key

-The TNC retracts the tool to the safety clearance between the starting points.
+The TNC retracts the tool to the clearance height between the starting points.
 Depending on which is greater, the TNC uses either the spindle axis coordinate from the cycle call or the value from cycle parameter Q204 as the clearance height.